Investing in innovation

-One of the biggest myths in venture capital investing is that established mega funds are the only way to generate outperformance.
+One of the biggest myths in venture capital investing is that established funds are the only way to generate outperformance.

 Why Cambridge Associates?

 An early partner to the first generation of venture investors

 As an early pioneer in alternative asset investing, we introduced our first clients, a group of sophisticated US endowments, to venture capital investing in the late 1970s.
 Over the nearly five decades since, we have continually built the resources, relationships, and platform needed to help find and track best-in-class venture funds that will drive outperformance for our clients.

 A first stop for the next generation of top-quartile venture funds

 While venture capital investing often connotes established, access-constrained funds, a majority of the top-quartile performers in a given vintage year are actually emerging managers raising one of their first few funds.